shreyah963/note-app/README.md

-# Wiz Technical Exercise - Two-Tier Web Application
+# Note-App - Two-Tier Web Application

 This repository contains a complete two-tier web application deployment on AWS using modern DevOps practices, Terraform for Infrastructure as Code, and Kubernetes for container orchestration.